 What is the Schrodinger wave equation?
-Derive Schrodinger`s time dependent and time independent wave equation.

-Time dependent Schrodinger’s wave equation:
+Time-dependent Schrodinger’s wave equation:

-Schrodinger time dependent wave equation:
+Schrodinger time-dependent wave equation:

 The total energy is the sum of kinetic energy and potential energy; so the total energy of the particle is

-This is Schrodinger’s time dependent wave equation in one dimension form and In three-dimension.
+This is Schrodinger’s time-dependent wave equation in one dimension form and In three-dimension.

 The Schrodinger equation is the name of the basic non-relativistic wave equation used in one version of quantum mechanics to describe the behavior of a particle in a field of force.
-There is the time dependent equation used for describing progressive waves, applicable to the motion of free particles.
+There is the time-dependent equation used for describing progressive waves, applicable to the motion of free particles.

 Time independent Schrodinger’s equation: